 “When we think about heartache in Chinese medicine, we think of the lung meridian.
 Lungs are the organ that allows us to take life in, and the large intestine is the part of the body that helps us let go of unwanted energy.
 The spice, Turmeric for example, has an affinity with the intestines and lungs and promotes and allows us to experience grief.”

-Knowing what common foods, herbs and spices that you may have around the house is key, should you find heartache creeping in.
+Knowing what common foods, herbs, and spices you may have around the house is key, should you find heartache creeping in.

 Turmeric is an amazing spice you can make tea or use to cook with.
 (The more the better.)